Interesting numbers about South Tyrol

 Exquisite wines & delicious fruits

 - South Tyrol is a wine region giving importance to quality and variety: More than 98 % of South Tyrol’s wine-growing area is under DOC protection, which is unique in Italy.
-20 types of wine are grown between 200 to 1,000 m of altitude.
-In 2018, 216 wineries produced 327,514 hectolitres of wine.
+20 types of wine are grown between 200 and 1,000 m of altitude.
+In 2020, 233 wineries produced 286,182 hectolitres of wine.